andrewdwallo/transmatic/README.md

 To make the most out of the batch processing feature for new target locales, it's recommended to have a well-populated source locale language file.
 While the code ensures that the source locale is up-to-date before proceeding with translations, having a robust set of translations in the source locale maximizes the efficiency of the batch processing for new languages.

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

 Thank you for considering contributing to Transmatic!
 Follow these steps to get started:

-1. Fork the Repository: Fork this repository to your GitHub account.
+1. **Fork the Repository**: Fork this repository to your GitHub account.
-2. Create a Fresh Laravel Project: If you don't already have a Laravel project set up, create one.
+2. **Create a Fresh Laravel Project**: If you don't already have a Laravel project set up, create one.
-3. Clone Your Forked Repository: Clone your forked Transmatic repository into your Laravel application's root directory.
+3. **Clone Your Forked Repository**: Clone your forked Transmatic repository into your Laravel application's root directory.

 ```bash
 git clone https://github.com/your-github-username/transmatic.git
 ```

-4. Create a New Branch: Inside the '/transmatic' directory, create a branch for your fix or feature.
+4. **Create a New Branch**: Inside the '/transmatic' directory, create a branch for your fix or feature.
 For instance, if you're working on an error message fix, you might name your branch `fix/error-message`.

 ```bash
 git checkout -b fix/error-message
 ```

-5. Install the Package Locally: Update your application's `composer.json` file to include the local package.
+5. **Install the Package Locally**: Update your application's `composer.json` file to include the local package.
 Use the `dev` prefix followed by your branch's name:

 ```jsonc
 {